 While You're Waiting for Your Drift Light to Arrive...

 Don't think that we can get around this issue by just dimming the lights.
 Blue light is so disruptive that even a relatively low-level glow can wreck your sleep plans.
 According to noted Harvard sleep researcher Stephen Lockley, even dim light can interfere with your natural sleep/wake rhythms.
 As little as 8 lux, which is about the same brightness as a night light, much less than virtually every light in your home, messes up your circadian rhythm and melatonin secretion.
 Lockley found that night lighting is part of the reason so many people don't get enough sleep.

 Automatically Dimming, Non-Blue Light

-One of the coolest things about my Drift light is the way it slowly, almost imperceptibly, dims over time to mimic a setting sun.
+One of the coolest things about is the way it slowly, almost imperceptibly, dims over time to mimic a setting sun.
 Your prehistoric brain responds to this whether you want it to or not, and the result is a natural tendency to yawning and falling asleep.
-Add to that the fact that the light filters out the blue range of the spectrum, and you have a great little sleep aid.
+Add to that the fact that the light filters out the blue range of the spectrum, and you have a great little sleep aid. the Drift Bulb

 It Works Automatically

 Above all, I needed a sleep aid that I didn't have to mess with or think about.
 The Drift light bulb could not be easier -- just turn it on like any other light before you want to go to bed. the light bulb takes it from there, slowly turning its soothing light down until it's dark.
 For me, this mimics a sunset.
 The result is a better night's sleep.

 In Summary -- Sleep, Light, and an Easy Fix